 “Being an engineer I have always taken a pragmatic and analytical approach to business problems and whilst the only wine brand in Elgin at the time was Paul Cluver, I had been reading Jancis Robinson’s Oxford Companion to Wine which maintained that great wines are made in “cool to intermediate climatic conditions”,” he says.

 “I put temperature loggers on the farm and over a three month period compared the hourly temperatures with a weather station in Grabouw to find that we were consistently lower at Iona.
 I extrapolated this information to create what I thought would be the long term climatic conditions on the farm.
-With the assistance of my uncle, a Professor of Geomorphology from England compared this to the great wine growing regions of the world.
+My uncle, a Professor of Geomorphology from England, analysed the data and compared this to the great wine growing regions of the world.
 We came to the conclusion that our climate was somewhere between Burgundy and Sancerre in France where great Chardonnay, Pinot Noir and Sauvignon Blanc are grown.”

 Armed with this information he was able to persuade Professor Eben Archer, then head of viticulture at Stellenbosch University, to help train staff, and plan and execute plantings and Iona was officially off the ground.